2020–21 KAA Gent season

-The 2020–21 K.A.A.
-Gent season was the club's 118th season in existence and the 32nd consecutive season in the top flight of Belgian football.
+The 2020–21 KAA Gent season was the club's 118th season in existence and the 32nd consecutive season in the top flight of Belgian football.
 In addition to the domestic league, Gent participated in this season's editions of the Belgian Cup, the UEFA Champions League, and the UEFA Europa League.
 The season covered the period from 1 July 2020 to 30 June 2021.